mikey-t/swig/docs/SwigDevNotes.md

 testAllNodeVersions
 ```

+**Reminder**: when running any variant of testing node versions, use an admin terminal to prevent access denied issues when setting up and copying files to the temp directory.

 Pass `skip` to `testNodeVersion` and `testAllNodeVersions` to skip the prep step (copying files, pnpm install, switching of swig-cli reference).

 Pass `o` to any of the test commands to only execute tests marked with "only".